KaranGautam0/Palindrome-Checker/README.md

 This is a simple Palindrome Checker implemented using HTML, CSS, and JavaScript.

-## Description

-A Palindrome Checker is a tool that determines whether a given input string reads the same forwards and backwards, ignoring spaces, punctuation, and capitalization.

 ## DEMO LIVE
 [***Click here***](https://karangautam0.github.io/Palindrome-Checker/) to visit the website.